yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

     ![The Azure DevOps Personal Access Token created in the previous step.](../Media/b4-task3-step3-1.png "Created Azure DevOps Personal Access Token")

+### Task  4: Create Azure DevOps Project

-4. Create a `Fabrikam` project in Azure DevOps for use in the lab.
+1. Create a `Fabrikam` project in Azure DevOps for use in the lab.

+2. (Optional) To complete Exercise 3: Task 3 in the Hands on Lab, the student will need to request a free grant of parallel jobs in Azure Pipelines via [this form](https://aka.ms/azpipelines-parallelism-request).
+More information can be found [here regarding changes in Azure Pipelines Grant for Public Projects](https://devblogs.microsoft.com/devops/change-in-azure-pipelines-grant-for-public-projects/)

 You should follow all steps provided *before* performing the Hands-on lab.